Does a Sole Proprietor Need an Employment Identification Number?

 How to Apply for an EIN

 Online.
-This is the easiest and quickest way to get an EIN.
-You can apply at www.irs.gov/businesses/small/article/0,,id=102767,00.html.
+Filling out an application online is the easiest and quickest way to get an EIN.
+You can apply online by answering a few questions about your business.

 Phone.
-You can receive an EIN almost immediately by calling the Business & Specialty Tax line at (800) 829-4933.
-International applicants should call (267) 941-1099.
+International applicants can apply for an EIN by phone.
+You can receive an EIN almost immediately by calling the Business & Specialty Tax line at (267) 941-1099.

 Mail.
-This is the slowest way to receive your EIN.
+This method is the slowest way to receive your EIN.
 The process by mail usually takes four weeks.

 If your principal business, office or agency, or legal residence is located in the District of Columbia or any of the fifty states, you must mail a SS-4 Form to: